 Place crescents on a baking sheet lined with parchment paper.

-Bake for 15 -20 minutes, until lightly golden-colored.
+Bake for 15 -20 minutes in a 350-degree oven, until lightly golden-colored.
 Do watch your first batch, as oven temperatures can vary.
 If your crescents are smaller/larger, alter your baking time accordingly.

 When the crescents are slightly cool, roll them in the vanilla confectioners’ sugar.